 We are pleased to invite you to attend the annual meeting of stockholders of Cathay General Bancorp.
-The annual meeting will be held on Monday, May 13, 2024, at 5:00 p.m., Pacific Time, exclusively in a virtual meeting format.
+The annual meeting will be held on Monday, May 12, 2025, at 5:00 p.m., Pacific Time, exclusively in a virtual meeting format.

-At the annual meeting, you will be asked to elect five Class I directors to serve until the 2027 annual meeting of stockholders and one Class II director to serve until the 2025 annual meeting of stockholders, vote on an advisory (non-binding) resolution to approve our executive compensation, and to ratify the appointment of KPMG LLP as our independent registered public accounting firm for the 2024 fiscal year, all as further described in the accompanying proxy statement.
+At the annual meeting, you will be asked to elect four Class II directors to serve until the 2028 annual meeting of stockholders, to approve the Cathay General Bancorp 2005 Incentive Plan (As Amended and Restated), to vote on an advisory (non-binding) resolution to approve our executive compensation, and to ratify the appointment of KPMG LLP as our independent registered public accounting firm for the 2025 fiscal year, all as further described in the accompanying proxy statement.
 You will be able to vote and submit questions electronically and will be able to attend in person via the Internet.